1) This chart was created from U.S. Census population estimates and projections.

 2010.
 This data is used to estimate the population between census years.
-Projections try to predict what the population will be
+Projections predict what the population will be

-4) One can see a relatively stable growth rate of about 1% per year.
+4) One can see a gradual and stable growth rate of about 1% per year.

 7) See also U.S. Federal Government Debt per Resident Over Time.